Hybrid artistic practice situated between materiality, digital transformation, and sculptural intervention.

 MAG MINIMAL ART GALLERY

-The MAG – Minimal Art Gallery emerged in 2013 from a shifting life situation: the simultaneous demands of motherhood and the desire to continue an active artistic practice.
-Out of this tension, a format developed that works through density, reduction, and spatial precision.
-Today, the MAG brings together over 88 regional and international artists within sculptural miniature environments.
+The MAG – Minimal Art Gallery emerged in 2014 from a shifting life situation: the simultaneous demands of motherhood and the desire to continue an active artistic practice.
+From this tension, a format developed that works with condensation, reduction, and spatial precision.
+Today, the MAG brings together more than 88 regional and international artists within sculptural miniature environments.

-I regard each MAG as a social sculpture – a compressed network of artistic positions, materials, and perspectives.
-The miniature scale sharpens focus rather than limits it: it creates an intensified field in which painting, photography, video, objects, and installation enter into new spatial dialogues.
+I understand each MAG as a social sculpture—a condensed network of artistic positions, materials, and perspectives.
+The miniature scale does not limit focus; it sharpens it.
+It creates a concentrated field in which painting, photography, video, object, and installation enter into new spatial dialogues.

-My role moves fluidly between artist, spatial architect, and curator.
-The MAG is less an exhibition than an ongoing process: a carefully composed resonance space that continually reshapes itself with each constellation of works – and one that persistently expands and challenges my own artistic practice.
+My role moves between artist, spatial architect, and curator.
+The MAG is less an exhibition than an ongoing process: a precisely composed resonant space that shifts with every new constellation of works—and simultaneously expands and challenges my own artistic practice.

 MAG Mothers INN